-It’s no secret that ActiveCampaign is one of our favourite email marketing tools.
+It’s no secret that ActiveCampaign is one of our favorite email marketing tools.
 We’ve had great experiences with their support, reports, and their automations are hard to beat.
 But which of their four different offers would we recommend?
 And does their product scale well if your subscriber count increases in the long term?
 Let’s break down the ActiveCampaign plans and prices below to find out.

 Active Campaign has four plans: Lite (from $9 a month), Plus (from $55 a month), Professional (from $129 a month) and Enterprise (from $229 a month).
 These fees are for 500 subscribers, and they increase when your list grows.
 All of the plans include marketing features such as automations, autoresponders and a template editor.